OGLE-2015-BLG-0845L: A low-mass M dwarf from the microlensing parallax and xallarap effects: Binary Lens Interpretation

 \section{Binary Lens Interpretation}

 An additional companion to the lens object may also lead to distortions in the microlensing light curve \citep{Mao1991_Gravitational, Gould1992_Discovering}.
 As long as the source star stays relatively away from the caustics of the binary lens, such distortions are not prominent features and may resemble those produced by the xallarap effect \citep[e.g.,][]{Rota2021_MOA-2006-BLG-074, Yang:2024}.
-We therefore carry out 2L1S modeling to make sure the detected signal is indeed caused by the xallarap effect.
+We therefore carry out 2L1S modeling including the lens orbital motion to make sure the detected signal is indeed caused by the xallarap effect.

-In this 2L1S modeling, we exclude the \spitzer data but include the MOA data.
-The latter has a higher cadence, which can be useful in constraining the short-timescale signals arising from the binary lens.
-To describe the 2L1S model, four new parameters are introduced, namely $\rho$, $\alpha$, $s$, and $q$.
+In this 2L1S modeling, we have included the MOA data as well based on the arguments in Section~\ref{sec:obs}.
+To describe the 2L1S model, six new parameters are introduced in addition to the 1L1S parameters, including four standard parameters ($\rho$, $\alpha$, $s$, and $q$) and two that describe the linearized lens orbital motion (${\rm d} \alpha / {\rm d} t$ and ${\rm d} s / {\rm d} t$).
 Here, $\rho$ represents the angular size of the source normalized to the angular Einstein radius, $\alpha$ is the angle between the source trajectory and the binary axis, and $s$ and $q$ are the projected separation and mass ratio between the two lens components, respectively.
+The orbital motion of the lens system is included in order to have a fair comparison with the binary source model with the xallarap effect.
 Following a thorough grid search and refined MCMC sampling of the posterior distribution, we only identify one binary lens solution that matches the observed data the best.
 This best-fit 2L1S model is shown in Figure~\ref{fig:lc_binl_test}, and the parameter values are given in Table~\ref{tab:2L1S} for the purpose of completeness.
-As shown in Figure~\ref{fig:lc_binl_test}, the best-fit 2L1S model is not able to explain fully the deviations in the ground-based data, and it is worse than the 1L2S xallarap model by $\Delta \chi^2$ of $\sim 130$.
-We therefore exclude the binary lens model as a plausible solution for \eventname.
+As shown in Figure~\ref{fig:lc_binl_test}, the best-fit 2L1S model is not able to explain the deviations in the ground-based data fully, and it is worse than the 1L2S xallarap model by $\Delta \chi^2$ of $\sim 230$.
+Here the 1L2S xallarap model is the same as given in Table~\ref{tab:best-fit}, and we have introduced a flux ratio in the MOA band to fit the MOA data.
+Given the relatively large $\Delta \chi^2$ value, we therefore exclude the binary lens model as a plausible solution for \eventname.